Employee wellbeing: A guide for HR leaders on preventing burnoutby

 There are several subtle cues that reveal an employee is heading for burnout.
-Often these are overtures to appear immune to stress or overwhelm, or actions and behaviors that they think the organisation values – i.e. ‘hustle culture’.
-Keep an eye out for statements such as ‘I’ll take a vacation and then be ok’, and behaviors like cancelled time off, late night work activity, or even physical cues like tense body language or distracted eyes.
+Often these are overtures to appear immune to stress or overwhelm, or actions and behaviours that they think the organisation values – i.e. ‘hustle culture’.
+Keep an eye out for statements such as ‘I’ll take a vacation and then be ok’, and behaviours like cancelled time off, late night work activity, or even physical cues like tense body language or distracted eyes.
 Proactively address these things, ask how the person is really doing, and reinforce the importance of self-care and a ‘no guilt’ culture, and how that leads to ultimate success.

 - Look at capacity often

 Do workforce planning often to ensure you have the right (and enough) people in place.
 Normalise conversations with your team about capacity, if they’re feeling 100% tapped or have more to give.
 Look into gig work to help with support your work if full time hires are not an option.

 - Help employees create boundaries - then help enforce them

 Create a simple boundary plan for employees to fill in that includes the things needed to feel balanced, as well as what we need to do as individuals and teammates to support them.
 Shared calendars are a simple and effective tool in providing visibility and accountability for boundaries.

 A one-time email or intranet post is often not enough to effectively communicate the resources your organisation offers to support wellbeing.
 Push reminders, information on new features, and announcements of new resources, and ensure your entire leadership team is aware of this information and encourages utilisation in conversations with their teams.

 Leading teams to a greater state of wellbeing is a journey.
 Checking in more often, asking and sharing, allowing space for more vulnerability and healing will all become second nature with consistent effort.

 Back to Amanda Gorman and this amazing passage of words: